AmirhosseinBidokhti/domain-discovery-recon-examples/SNAPP.md

 ```

 ### Extra
-Aim here was to find as many domain as possible but if any juicy subdomains were found on certificate consider them.
+Aim here was to find as many domain as possible but if any juicy subdomains were found on certificates consider them.
 ```
 admin.snappfood.biz
 api.snappfood.biz